-For most of the past decade, the Elmbrook School District near Milwaukee, Wisconsin, held its high-school graduation ceremonies in the sanctuary of an evangelical Christian church.
-A cross towered over the dais--from where graduation speakers addressed the class and graduating seniors received their diplomas.
+For nearly a decade, the Elmbrook School District near Milwaukee, Wisconsin, held its high-school graduation ceremonies in the sanctuary of an evangelical Christian church.
+A cross towered over the dais -- upon which graduation speakers addressed the audience and graduating seniors received their diplomas.
 Read more

 Starting in 2007, the Enfield Public Schools (located just north of Hartford, Connecticut) began holding the Schools’ two high-school graduations in the sanctuary of a Christian church, the First Cathedral.
 An enormous white cross sits atop the Cathedral’s roof, dominating the skyline as one approaches.
 To enter the building for graduations, students and their guests pass under another large cross in the Cathedral’s facade.
 Read more